 Informal external exchanges, where a fractional owner informally exchanges with the owner of a distant property, are generally restricted to fractionals that allow rentals.
 A variation is where a fractional owner exchanges with someone who owns an entire vacation home elsewhere.
 Informal external exchanges are becoming more common as websites and agencies to facilitate such exchanges are created.
 Nevertheless, these exchanges can be complicated by the difficulty in agreeing on the value of the properties to be exchanged, and by the need to coordinate scheduling.

 Organized exchange programs, both internal and external, are extremely popular among fractional buyers and are often mentioned as one of the most important factors in the selection of one fractional property over another.
-Internal exchange programs are operated by the management teams of most multi-unit fractional developments, while external exchange programs are offered both by developers that operate fractional projects at multiple locations, such as Timbers, Ritz Carlton, and Hyatt, and by independent exchange companies, such as RCI, Resort To Resort, and Registry Collection.
-Many independent exchange companies accept individual fractionally-owned homes as well as fractional developments.
+Internal exchange programs are operated by many of the web-based platforms that facilitate and support single-home fractional ownership, by developers that operate fractional projects at multiple locations, such as Timbers, Ritz Carlton, and Hyatt, and by independent exchange companies, such as ThirdHome.

 Most organized exchange programs operate on a point system under which the operator assigns points to each property based on location, size, amenities and demand.
 For homes in seasonal locations, the points assigned to a particular home may vary based on the time of year when usage is offered for exchange.
 Owners wishing to exchange place usage rights on offer, and receive points if another participant in the exchange program reserves the usage.
 Owners with points can then use them to reserve other properties.
 The program operator facilitates all aspects of the exchange.
 In developer-operated exchange programs, the cost of the program is often included in the owner dues.
 Independent exchange companies generally charge an initiation fee (that includes the cost of visiting the property to determine the number of points to be assigned), annual fees, and per-transaction fees.